Setting the Stage for a Memorable Marketing Career

 “One of the biggest takeaways from this experience definitely has to be to approach everything with an open mind.” — Chris Hassay '17

-Creating press releases for the shows, web pages for the Hall’s website, working on social media accounts, and providing general assistance in preparation for the shows all drew upon his varied experiences at Moravian College.
+Creating press releases for the shows, web pages for the Hall’s website, working on social media accounts, and providing general assistance in preparation for the shows all drew upon his varied experiences at Moravian University.

 “Being an English major was invaluable when it came to communicating, writing, and researching content.
 Without the analytical skills I have developed reading literature or the writing skills developed through composition, I don’t think I would have had a strong foundation from which to build on in public relations,” Hassay says.
-His prior internship with the College’s Office of Marketing and Communications prepared Hassay for virtually every facet of his internship at Miller Symphony Hall.
+His prior internship with the University’s Office of Marketing and Communications prepared Hassay for virtually every facet of his internship at Miller Symphony Hall.